 Assam Bengal Navigation (or ABN) is an Indo-British joint venture.
 With four cruise ships and a houseboat, ABN is the most experienced operator on Indian rivers.
 In 2003, ABN pioneered long-distance river cruising in India with unique cruises on the Brahmaputra River in Assam.
 Later in 2007, ABN was also the first to run cruises on the River Hooghly (Lower Ganges) between Kolkata and Farakka.

-Day 04: ABN Cruise
+Day 4: ABN Cruise

-Day 05: ABN Cruise
+Day 5: ABN Cruise

 A microcosm of Assamese culture, Majuli represents rural idyll in Assam.
 A stronghold of the peaceful religion of neo-Vaishnavism, the elegant island satras — some for celibate monks, some for families — showcase a unique way of life where the faithful live simply, offering worship through gayan-bayan (songs and musical instruments) and readings.
 Visit Auniati monastery and its eclectic museum and, in the afternoon, attend a dance performance at Kamalabari monastery.
 Later, return to the ship and cruise downstream for one or two hours.

-Day 06: ABN Cruise
+Day 6: ABN Cruise

-Day 07: ABN Cruise
+Day 7: ABN Cruise

-Day 08: ABN Cruise
+Day 8: ABN Cruise

-Today, drive to Kaziranga’s Central Range for a morning jeep safari.
-Covering an area of approximately 430 sq kms, the UNESCO World Heritage Site of Kaziranga National Park is home to the world’s largest population of the Indian One-Horned Rhinoceros as well as the Indian Wild Water Buffalo.
-It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every five sq. km.) making this park an incredibly rich biodiversity hotspot.
-With its marshy swamps and thickets of elephant grass, this park supports large populations of Indian elephants, Indian bison, swamp deer, and Capped Langurs.
+Covering an area of approximately 1090 sq. kms, the UNESCO World Heritage Site of Kaziranga National Park is home to the world’s largest population of the Indian One-Horned Rhinoceros as well as the Indian Wild Water Buffalo.
+It has also earned the distinction of having the highest density of Royal Bengal Tigers (one in every five sq. km.) making this park an incredibly rich biodiversity hotspot.
+With its marshy swamps and vast swathes of elephant grass, this park supports large populations of Indian elephants, Indian bison, swamp deer, Hoolock Gibbons and Capped Langurs.

-Day 09: ABN Cruise
+Day 9: ABN Cruise

 Day 10: ABN Cruise